with ๐๏ธ Brian Moloney โ Founder & Managing Director @ StormHarvester

 Brian Moloney:

-Yeah, I’m certainly much less than sensors.
+Yeah, Iโm certainly much less than sensors.
 I think the, the application of the actuator would have been my guess, but yeah, yeah, absolutely.
 So the application of the actuation across the network is not, there is certainly some standout examples of some utilities who have that and have it working really well.
-But in general, that’s not something that’s practiced by utilities generally around the world.
-I think it’s something that’s calming.
+But in general, thatโs not something thatโs practiced by utilities generally around the world.
+I think itโs something thatโs calming.
 Utilities are becoming open.
-You know, all the factors that everybody understands, climate change, greater populations, constraints, budgets, they’re pushing utilities to have to try new types of solutions, to get more out of the existing infrastructure that they have.
-Something like predictive control valves and actuators are critical to that, but you don’t have to go to that step to get the benefit.
-We’ve done projects like blockage prediction, real-time blockage prediction using this technology, using the forecast and the machine learning.
+You know, all the factors that everybody understands, climate change, greater populations, constraints, budgets, theyโre pushing utilities to have to try new types of solutions, to get more out of the existing infrastructure that they have.
+Something like predictive control valves and actuators are critical to that, but you donโt have to go to that step to get the benefit.
+Weโve done projects like blockage prediction, real-time blockage prediction using this technology, using the forecast and the machine learning.

 So where you would be developing a prediction for each asset, you be giving a trench, hold an operating threshold for each asset.
 And then if you go outside your operating threshold.
-So if there’s a anomalous level or anomalous flow in the network, so something that’s not expected in the network, then that’s highlighting to you that there might be a problem there.
-And we’ve been able to get really accurate results with a case study we did at Essex water.
-We’re also rolling that out with a couple of other utilities, but West six water or a big utility in the Southwest of England, we were able to identify running for three months, across 3000 kilometers of the source.
-We identified 60 blockages in real time that they were able to clear a pipes out and ensure we didn’t have a pollution incident.
+So if thereโs a anomalous level or anomalous flow in the network, so something thatโs not expected in the network, then thatโs highlighting to you that there might be a problem there.
+And weโve been able to get really accurate results with a case study we did at Essex water.
+Weโre also rolling that out with a couple of other utilities, but West six water or a big utility in the Southwest of England, we were able to identify running for three months, across 3000 kilometers of the source.
+We identified 60 blockages in real time that they were able to clear a pipes out and ensure we didnโt have a pollution incident.
 So we were detecting the early formations of blockages by identifying anomalous flows in the network.

 Antoine Walter:

-Actually that’s an interesting this book story because I have to confess, I had no clue that the problem was thus important.
-I read in your documentation again, that’s solely in the UK, it’s 100 million pounds every year to remove those blockages.
+Actually thatโs an interesting this book story because I have to confess, I had no clue that the problem was thus important.
+I read in your documentation again, thatโs solely in the UK, itโs 100 million pounds every year to remove those blockages.
 And from your case study, I did quite a stupid statistics.
 But I found out that it was roughly one blockage for three kilometer fives every year.
 So it sounds to me like a huge problem and in what I read as well as that you were able to detect those blockages 14 days before they really happen.
 So how much of the blockages can you eliminate in percentage?

 Brian Moloney:

 Yeah.
 So this is all correct.
 And I think that a hundred million figure is actually from a couple of years ago.
 So not that that has increased because the problem is continually increasing sources.
 This is a huge problem for utilities.
 The blockage problem.
 If you go on most utilities, actually, why, why, why is it noise increasing?
 So both.
-Yeah, so really it’s, there’s two factors that contribute to about 90% of the sewer blockages.
+Yeah, so really itโs, thereโs two factors that contribute to about 90% of the sewer blockages.
 The first one is wet wipes where these non-degradable wipes are being used more regularly.
 I read a figure today that last year, I think there was 8 billion wipes sold individual wipes sold in the UK.
 So all of those are being used.
-Some of them then are being flushed down the tilers and they don’t degrade like toilet paper might degrade and they stay in the sewer when that den is combined with the Isles and the fat’s coming off of cooking and the facts that are okay to go down the drain.
+Some of them then are being flushed down the tilers and they donโt degrade like toilet paper might degrade and they stay in the sewer when that den is combined with the Isles and the fatโs coming off of cooking and the facts that are okay to go down the drain.

 But once they actually hit the sewers, they cooled down and they form a solid.
 So this all melds together and it forms like a rock like substance in the sewers.
-And that’s what you call a fatberg and that’s what’s causing a lot of the issues is these thought these, these, they look grotesque when you see them, but they’re essentially like the big, big rock formation in the sewer pipes, which obviously is a huge problem because it’s a, it’s essentially a big blockage.
-So what do utilities are trying to do is to get to these blockage formations Airlie before they turn into these big fatberg formations and actually get in and get them moved on and jet them out so that they get through the network, because if they start to form in the pipe, then you’ve got a big problem.
-So understanding the correct flow, doing really accurate flow windows are level thresholds in the sewers, monitoring them, using machine learning to understand when you’re going outside of an expected threshold or are outside of an expected level.
-It’s really, really valuable to allow that utilities are starting to understand the potential and the benefits around.
+And thatโs what you call a fatberg and thatโs whatโs causing a lot of the issues is these thought these, these, they look grotesque when you see them, but theyโre essentially like the big, big rock formation in the sewer pipes, which obviously is a huge problem because itโs a, itโs essentially a big blockage.
+So what do utilities are trying to do is to get to these blockage formations Airlie before they turn into these big fatberg formations and actually get in and get them moved on and jet them out so that they get through the network, because if they start to form in the pipe, then youโve got a big problem.
+So understanding the correct flow, doing really accurate flow windows are level thresholds in the sewers, monitoring them, using machine learning to understand when youโre going outside of an expected threshold or are outside of an expected level.
+Itโs really, really valuable to allow that utilities are starting to understand the potential and the benefits around.

 Antoine Walter:

-So it’s good because you defined the fatberg.
+So itโs good because you defined the fatberg.
 So I was really wondering what the fatberg was.
 Now have a clear definition.
-It’s crazy.
+Itโs crazy.
 When you think of it, 8 billion wet wipes, only in the UK.
-If you’re listening to this and you’re still flushing wet wipes in your toilets.
-I mean, I don’t know how we as professionals shall repeat it, but don’t do that.
-Just that just don’t.
+If youโre listening to this and youโre still flushing wet wipes in your toilets.
+I mean, I donโt know how we as professionals shall repeat it, but donโt do that.
+Just that just donโt.
 So you find out about this blockage is 14 days in advance.
 You can clear them and how much of them can you detect all of them?
 90% of them, 50% of them.
-What’s your accuracy there?
+Whatโs your accuracy there?

 Brian Moloney:

 Yeah.
-So, because we’ve developed out this technology with the machine learning capabilities and because we’re using the hyper-local rainfall forecast and we’ve been at this since 2011, believe it or not, that was when the Queensland floods happened.
-That’s when I started to develop out this technology in the projects that we’ve run with utilities, we actually haven’t missed a single blockage.
-We’ve got every single blockage rice we’ve got 95% accuracy on our alerts are maybe nine 90, four 95, something like this.
-And then you’re talking about 5% false positives.
-So what we’re finding is that you need to have very high levels of accuracy or else the operations crews into utilities lose faith in the solution.
-So every time you send a message to the operation crew, that you need to go to a certain site at a certain location, they need to find something when they get there, or else they start to say, Oh, this machine learning doesn’t work or this technology isn’t good.
+So, because weโve developed out this technology with the machine learning capabilities and because weโre using the hyper-local rainfall forecast and weโve been at this since 2011, believe it or not, that was when the Queensland floods happened.
+Thatโs when I started to develop out this technology in the projects that weโve run with utilities, we actually havenโt missed a single blockage.
+Weโve got every single blockage rice weโve got 95% accuracy on our alerts are maybe nine 90, four 95, something like this.
+And then youโre talking about 5% false positives.
+So what weโre finding is that you need to have very high levels of accuracy or else the operations crews into utilities lose faith in the solution.
+So every time you send a message to the operation crew, that you need to go to a certain site at a certain location, they need to find something when they get there, or else they start to say, Oh, this machine learning doesnโt work or this technology isnโt good.

-So it’s really, you have to have that level of accuracy or else you won’t get buy-in from the operational staff.
+So itโs really, you have to have that level of accuracy or else you wonโt get buy-in from the operational staff.
 And what we found is we were running proof of concepts with different utilities, and we would actually get a phone call at the end of the proof of concept from the maintenance are the operational crew.
-That would say, please don’t turn this off.
+That would say, please donโt turn this off.
 We like this, this, this is working for us.
-Finally, we’ve got a solution.
-That’s able to get us through the blockages.
-So we don’t have to deal with the big fat burgs down the line.
+Finally, weโve got a solution.
+Thatโs able to get us through the blockages.
+So we donโt have to deal with the big fat burgs down the line.
 Please keep this running and the utility, but ask us, please keep this going.
 And to me that proves the value of a proof of concept.
-When the operational crews are the ones that are asking you, you know, this is working, we shouldn’t take this out.
+When the operational crews are the ones that are asking you, you know, this is working, we shouldnโt take this out.

 Antoine Walter:

-That’s for the networks, if I go back to the attenuation tanks, if I got it right, what you do there is that.
-And I mean, you are on the don’t waste water podcasts.
+Thatโs for the networks, if I go back to the attenuation tanks, if I got it right, what you do there is that.
+And I mean, you are on the donโt waste water podcasts.
 So trust me, I like the Idea.
-It’s about not wasting water.
+Itโs about not wasting water.
 You can reuse a part of that water because you know that the storm event is gone.
-So there’s no new rain for the next two days.
+So thereโs no new rain for the next two days.
 So why not use that water or to use it as grey water to flush the toilet or non-potable reuse?
 How does that work?

 Brian Moloney:

-Yeah, so that’s a, so we’re jumping all over the place.
+Yeah, so thatโs a, so weโre jumping all over the place.
 This is a first solution that we described was putting a smart file versus smart pump, linked to a forecast platform into a storm tank or a flood tank.
 So let me give you an example of a project.
-So we’ve got some really fascinating projects being installed currently and more coming as we go across this year in the Netherlands.
+So weโve got some really fascinating projects being installed currently and more coming as we go across this year in the Netherlands.
 So the net are nuns, certain cities.
-We’ve got a big project in Austin and a big project in us and dull in these cities.
+Weโve got a big project in Austin and a big project in us and dull in these cities.
 This is what our partner company woven, who do the flood tanks with this solution.
-We’re often are putting and retrofitting in these new flood tanks into these cities.
-And the municipality has understood that there’s an increased flood risk.
-So they’re trying to minimize and make the city safer by installing these flood attenuation structures and tanks in different parts of the city.
+Weโre often are putting and retrofitting in these new flood tanks into these cities.
+And the municipality has understood that thereโs an increased flood risk.
+So theyโre trying to minimize and make the city safer by installing these flood attenuation structures and tanks in different parts of the city.

-So we’ve come up with this solution that we control the level in this tank based on our smart files.
-So we can predict what water’s coming when it’s coming.
-And what we’re doing is we’re recycling water out of this tank because now we can hold water in the tank, but if there’s a big flood event coming, we can release it and drain it down.
+So weโve come up with this solution that we control the level in this tank based on our smart files.
+So we can predict what waterโs coming when itโs coming.
+And what weโre doing is weโre recycling water out of this tank because now we can hold water in the tank, but if thereโs a big flood event coming, we can release it and drain it down.
 And then we can, the next time we get some small rainfall, we can hold the water in the tank.
-Again, we’re able to use this water to actually water the vegetation in the town center, all around the cities.
-So instead of during the summer when there’s a potential hose pipe ban on that, all the vegetation dies and all the nice flowers that exist around the center of the town.
-Now we’re able to water them from the tank that has been installed.
+Again, weโre able to use this water to actually water the vegetation in the town center, all around the cities.
+So instead of during the summer when thereโs a potential hose pipe ban on that, all the vegetation dies and all the nice flowers that exist around the center of the town.
+Now weโre able to water them from the tank that has been installed.

 So the tank is not only increasing, there are mitigating the flood risk.
-It’s also providing the ability to recycle and keep all your greenery in the area.
+Itโs also providing the ability to recycle and keep all your greenery in the area.
 Green.
-Sometimes it’s been linked to the local public toilets in the area.
-So there’s all different sorts of things.
+Sometimes itโs been linked to the local public toilets in the area.
+So thereโs all different sorts of things.
 If, if we put it in on an individual development for a particular building, we can actually reuse the water for drinking or for non drinking water.
-So for a toilet flushing or for cleaning or for irrigating, the, the plants as I’ve described.
-So it’s about being smart with the water we’re using.
-There’s lots of benefits here because this stormwater otherwise would have ended up in a combined sewer, which might’ve contributed to pollution.
-It would have probably have ended up if not being discharged in, in a pollution event, it would have ended up in the waste water treatment works, where it would need to be treated, but instead of needed to be treated, it’s actually providing value by allowing it to recycle some water back in the network.
+So for a toilet flushing or for cleaning or for irrigating, the, the plants as Iโve described.
+So itโs about being smart with the water weโre using.
+Thereโs lots of benefits here because this stormwater otherwise would have ended up in a combined sewer, which mightโve contributed to pollution.
+It would have probably have ended up if not being discharged in, in a pollution event, it would have ended up in the waste water treatment works, where it would need to be treated, but instead of needed to be treated, itโs actually providing value by allowing it to recycle some water back in the network.
 It just makes so much sense on so many levels to actually implement this tire of technology.
 Now

 Antoine Walter:

 It exists.
-So I know that it sounds a bit like I’m dragging you left and right, and I’m sorry for that, but I’m really curious.
-It’s a fascinating field, but of course you don’t want to treat all of that water in your wastewater treatment plants.
+So I know that it sounds a bit like Iโm dragging you left and right, and Iโm sorry for that, but Iโm really curious.
+Itโs a fascinating field, but of course you donโt want to treat all of that water in your wastewater treatment plants.
 But I was discussing that with with Marie Launay, hi Marie, if listened to that.
 And she made some, some studies and some research on micropollutants, which would be given back to the environment through this storm attenuation tanks.
 And what she found out is that there are waves there.
 The first backwash of a parking lot is heavily polluted.
 I mean, heavily is full of those micro pollutants.
 Whereas the next 20 minutes of a rain event is much less sensible to this pollution.
-So if you were able to say, okay, let’s take this parts, let’s store it there.
+So if you were able to say, okay, letโs take this parts, letโs store it there.

-We can put it directly back to the network because there’s a storm of it’s an ongoing right now, but when the storm event is over, let’s push back this part of the water, which is polluted and let’s reuse the rest in grey water.
+We can put it directly back to the network because thereโs a storm of itโs an ongoing right now, but when the storm event is over, letโs push back this part of the water, which is polluted and letโs reuse the rest in grey water.
 So you could really do a separation.
 And when I saw in your explanation video that your, your attenuation tanks are basically split in two.
-I thought if it’s split in two, why not pitch it in three or in four and have these different waves covered that way?
+I thought if itโs split in two, why not pitch it in three or in four and have these different waves covered that way?
 Does it sound utopic or is it like marginal gains and not worth it?
-What’s your thought process here?
+Whatโs your thought process here?

 Brian Moloney:

-Yeah, I think it’s a very interesting suggestion.
+Yeah, I think itโs a very interesting suggestion.
 Very interesting solution.
-I think the beauty of this technology is that it allows us to explore and really push the boundaries here and things like this, because what we now have is we now have a dynamic control system that’s installed in the flood tank.
+I think the beauty of this technology is that it allows us to explore and really push the boundaries here and things like this, because what we now have is we now have a dynamic control system thatโs installed in the flood tank.
 So really we can control the flood tank in whatever way we want.
 And we can retrofit that.
 We can change that by altering a bit of software so that we run it in a slightly different sequence.
 For example, we post the valves open every now and again to make sure we get some movement of water in the time to provide it to if I had water sitting there in one position for too long and, and avoid those issues.
 So if there was a requirement to drain off some of the first flush and then hold the water back and then later release it back in.

 So it could eventually get to the treatment works.
-It’s all absolutely possible.
-And it’s the beauty of putting a system in there that can be dynamic and remotely controlled using software is that, you know, if you put a big concrete tank in the ground and you walk away, it’s there forever and it can only perform in that way.
+Itโs all absolutely possible.
+And itโs the beauty of putting a system in there that can be dynamic and remotely controlled using software is that, you know, if you put a big concrete tank in the ground and you walk away, itโs there forever and it can only perform in that way.
 It can change its behavior.
 So if climate change changes, it changes the flood pattern or the discharge pattern, the software can change with us, and then we can keep the tank constant and updated.
-And it’s just a technology that exists to do that now, which we’re putting into the, into these tanks.
+And itโs just a technology that exists to do that now, which weโre putting into the, into these tanks.

 Antoine Walter:

 You mentioned this reference in the Netherlands, and you mentioned your partnership with, with Wavin.
 You are currently distributed in 20 countries, right?
-Let’s move to the business side of things.
-First, what’s your business model?
-What are you selling right now as it’s a service is it’s a fee based on, on the installation of a software and then a service fee.
+Letโs move to the business side of things.
+First, whatโs your business model?
+What are you selling right now as itโs a service is itโs a fee based on, on the installation of a software and then a service fee.
 How does that work?

 Brian Moloney:

 Merrily?
-We’re a SAS company.
+Weโre a SAS company.
 So it will be a software as a service charge.
-So that’s primarily how we work.
+So thatโs primarily how we work.
 If we need to put in a valve, a smart valve, there will be a charge for putting in some hardware.
-Only if it’s required.
-If the hardware is not required, we’re not pushing the hardware.
-We’re all about the software, but sometimes if the utility or the development doesn’t have that hardware themselves, we might have to help them arm provided to them.
+Only if itโs required.
+If the hardware is not required, weโre not pushing the hardware.
+Weโre all about the software, but sometimes if the utility or the development doesnโt have that hardware themselves, we might have to help them arm provided to them.
 There can be a hardware charge if they need the hardware.
-But primarily what we’re trying to focus on is the software side of things.
+But primarily what weโre trying to focus on is the software side of things.
 We see ourselves as a software solution that can do prediction better than anybody else in the industry.
 And that allows us to do all these other technologies, like the automated control of the valve to improve the flow of water and whole buck water, to predict blockages and wastewater networks to do real-time control for utilities.
-So it’s, it’s the software that enables all this and the real smarts are in the software.
+So itโs, itโs the software that enables all this and the real smarts are in the software.
 The hardware is just a facilitator so that we can, we can put the control mechanism in there, but how you control that is where the brains are.
-And that’s where all of our art our IP is.
+And thatโs where all of our art our IP is.

 Antoine Walter:

 And what about this distribution in this 20 countries?
-Is it’s you directly?
+Is itโs you directly?
 Is it through partnerships?
 How do you expand internationally?

 Brian Moloney:

 Well, we deal with some countries ourselves, and then we have a deal with woven to go around.
 A lot of countries around Europe woven are obviously a big presence there, a big and their parent company RBR really environmentally focused.
-And that’s where the alignment really came really well because our mission is to improve drainage networks so that we can improve the environment.
-And that really struck a chord with the parent company of Marvin who are RBF and they’re a Mexican company.
+And thatโs where the alignment really came really well because our mission is to improve drainage networks so that we can improve the environment.
+And that really struck a chord with the parent company of Marvin who are RBF and theyโre a Mexican company.
 So that distribution happens with woven sales network that exists around various different countries.
-Now, some countries we’ll go to ourselves, some countries, we’ve got people working on our say, working in ourselves.
-We’re very, hands-on in the UK.
-We do have rainwater harvesting partners in the UK, but with the utilities, we’re very hands-on ourselves and the UK.
-We’re obviously very hands-on ourselves in Ireland and then various different countries.
-We’ve got different models, but a lot of it is true.
+Now, some countries weโll go to ourselves, some countries, weโve got people working on our say, working in ourselves.
+Weโre very, hands-on in the UK.
+We do have rainwater harvesting partners in the UK, but with the utilities, weโre very hands-on ourselves and the UK.
+Weโre obviously very hands-on ourselves in Ireland and then various different countries.
+Weโve got different models, but a lot of it is true.
 This wealth and partnership model, which has been a, for more point of view, a fantastic success.

 Antoine Walter:

 I was surprised I have to say positively surprised because of the radical transparency aspect of that, which I really love in companies, but to see from your, the pitch of your company on that, you mentioned that you are backed by venture capital.
-And I’m always wondering when I see companies backed by venture capital inside the water industry and had several of them are on that microphone.
-I’m always wondering if hypergrowth is something which is achievable within the water industry.
+And Iโm always wondering when I see companies backed by venture capital inside the water industry and had several of them are on that microphone.
+Iโm always wondering if hypergrowth is something which is achievable within the water industry.
 So I would be interesting here to have your take.
 Yeah.

 Brian Moloney:

 We are backed by venture capitalists financing.
-So, I mean, it’s really exciting because it gives us the ability to scale quicker than what we would otherwise be able to do.
-So we’ve installed systems, we’ve tested systems, we’ve proven the concept in a number of countries and a number of different concepts that we’ve all discussed across this podcast.
+So, I mean, itโs really exciting because it gives us the ability to scale quicker than what we would otherwise be able to do.
+So weโve installed systems, weโve tested systems, weโve proven the concept in a number of countries and a number of different concepts that weโve all discussed across this podcast.
 Now we have the ability to take those concepts that have worked across a number of countries and quickly scale them into, into a lot of different countries at the same time.
-So it’s a, it’s a really, really exciting time and where it aligned really well with our investors, because, you know, within the, the investment funds, the people that we deal with are, believe it or not civil engineers.
-Now, they may not have worked as civil engineers for a long time, but that’s where the background was.
+So itโs a, itโs a really, really exciting time and where it aligned really well with our investors, because, you know, within the, the investment funds, the people that we deal with are, believe it or not civil engineers.
+Now, they may not have worked as civil engineers for a long time, but thatโs where the background was.

-That’s where they’ve come from true education.
-That’s where they started their own careers.
+Thatโs where theyโve come from true education.
+Thatโs where they started their own careers.
 And a lot of those, these people are entrepreneurs themselves that have had successful companies, you know, in this fear.
-So they really get what we’re doing from day one, they’ve bought into our vision for what we want to do.
-And, you know, seeing that there is a huge environmental problem is a huge, huge area of growth to improve sewer networks and drainage network, stormwater networks, you know, and that’s the primary thing that drives us.
-It’s the primary thing that drives them.
-They’ve also got an environmental slant, which is also a very positive thing from our point of view, that they do care about the environment they are investing in companies that can improve the environment.
+So they really get what weโre doing from day one, theyโve bought into our vision for what we want to do.
+And, you know, seeing that there is a huge environmental problem is a huge, huge area of growth to improve sewer networks and drainage network, stormwater networks, you know, and thatโs the primary thing that drives us.
+Itโs the primary thing that drives them.
+Theyโve also got an environmental slant, which is also a very positive thing from our point of view, that they do care about the environment they are investing in companies that can improve the environment.
 And I think were bought on, on, on a really aligned path.
-And we’re both going really going after the market in terms of trying to bring the solutions out to as many countries as we can, and really push ourselves.
+And weโre both going really going after the market in terms of trying to bring the solutions out to as many countries as we can, and really push ourselves.

 Antoine Walter:

 You mentioned that they are aligned with your vision, but what is your vision?
-Where do you see yourself in, let’s say two years, five years on the long run.
+Where do you see yourself in, letโs say two years, five years on the long run.

 Brian Moloney:

-So I think really what we’re trying to do is we’re trying to improve drainage networks or wastewater and storm water in our networks.
+So I think really what weโre trying to do is weโre trying to improve drainage networks or wastewater and storm water in our networks.
 We need to, our mission is to improve the performance of them.
 And we do this using technologies like hyper-local weather, forecasting, machine learning.
 So really getting out and being able to improve as many drainage networks and wastewater networks as we possibly can.
 So we can save as much water as we possibly can take as much water out of the combined store network, prevent as many overflows and pollution incidents as we possibly can in as many countries as we can nearly make an environmental difference so that we can, we can really say, and look back in five years time that we did something, we made a change, we took some technology, we applied it into drainage and we were able to improve the performance of drainage networks and improve the,

 Antoine Walter:

-So it’s not only a vision.
-It’s also a mission somehow.
+So itโs not only a vision.
+Itโs also a mission somehow.
 How many people are you right now within the company

 Brian Moloney:

 At the moment we are between 15 and 20.
-So we’re growing very quickly.
+So weโre growing very quickly.
 So maybe last year we were, we were 10, seven the year before that we were four or five.
-So we’re growing really, really, really quickly.
-And with the clients that we’re signing on every week, we’re growing quicker and quicker, the challenge that we’re having is getting, getting people as quick as we possibly can.
-That’s our challenge.
+So weโre growing really, really, really quickly.
+And with the clients that weโre signing on every week, weโre growing quicker and quicker, the challenge that weโre having is getting, getting people as quick as we possibly can.
+Thatโs our challenge.
 The clients seem to want our services.
-They’re interested in what we do, but we need to be able to deliver for the big utility clients that we’re taking on.
-So we’re constantly trying to push ourselves forward.
+Theyโre interested in what we do, but we need to be able to deliver for the big utility clients that weโre taking on.
+So weโre constantly trying to push ourselves forward.

 Antoine Walter:

 You mentioned that once you have something which works, do you deploy it in other countries?
 So basically once you have your, your product market fit around your solutions, then you can deploy it to other countries.
 Is it all going to happen through waving or do you also plan to have in a close to mid-term future?
-I don’t know where a us office or an Australian office would make about sense given your, your path.
+I donโt know where a us office or an Australian office would make about sense given your, your path.

 Brian Moloney:

-Yeah, that’s a, something very much on my horizon as the Australian opportunity and, and tackling that because of my history and the company coming from Australia, initially, it won’t all be done through love and love and have great coverage across Europe for the storm tanks in the flood tanks.
+Yeah, thatโs a, something very much on my horizon as the Australian opportunity and, and tackling that because of my history and the company coming from Australia, initially, it wonโt all be done through love and love and have great coverage across Europe for the storm tanks in the flood tanks.
 But the strategy will be to look for other partners that can help us, certainly our partners across America that can help us.
-And we’re talking to a number of those at the moment.
-And similarly in Australia, we’re really keen to get in and get active in the Australian market.
-We think we’ve a solution.
-They’ve got all the same problems across Australia and New Zealand.
-So we think that there’s a really good fit there for what we do.
+And weโre talking to a number of those at the moment.
+And similarly in Australia, weโre really keen to get in and get active in the Australian market.
+We think weโve a solution.
+Theyโve got all the same problems across Australia and New Zealand.
+So we think that thereโs a really good fit there for what we do.
 So part of it will be true additional partnerships to supplement the wildland partnership.
 And part of it will be true direct outreach.
 We will do a certain amount directly in these countries as well.
 I think stay close to a market.
-It’s really important to have the representation from your own company in those, those markets you’re interested in targeting.
+Itโs really important to have the representation from your own company in those, those markets youโre interested in targeting.

 Antoine Walter:

 And now, you know, the, the golden last question, I had very honest answer to that question.
-Sometimes some other times people just told me they don’t know.
-And because sometimes they didn’t know when sometimes they didn’t want to tell.
-And some other times they told me, no, that’s a stupid question.
+Sometimes some other times people just told me they donโt know.
+And because sometimes they didnโt know when sometimes they didnโt want to tell.
+And some other times they told me, no, thatโs a stupid question.
 So I, up to you really, all the answers are possible.
 Do you want to build the next big thing in this water industry?
 Or do you like building, and at some point you want to exit and start building something else?

 Brian Moloney:

 I think I like building, I want to take this company forward, but we need to make sure that what we do gives the company the best chance to, to use this technology.
-It’s not, it’s not the company, it’s the ability to use this technology and to take this technology to the market.
-So whether we have to do that through a merger or two acquisitions or how we do that, but it’s what I’m really passionate about is taking this technology.
+Itโs not, itโs not the company, itโs the ability to use this technology and to take this technology to the market.
+So whether we have to do that through a merger or two acquisitions or how we do that, but itโs what Iโm really passionate about is taking this technology.
 I can see the benefits of it.
 I can see what it can do now.
-And it’s bringing that into this industry.
+And itโs bringing that into this industry.
 This industry is, you know, true education.
-It’s been, my whole career is working in drainage and storm water and wastewater networks.
-And I really see that there’s a big difference can be made from using this technology.
-So however that happens quickest and at the biggest scale, that’s what I’m interested in.
-And if that’s also taking more funding and really pushing forward further, if it’s also merging with other companies or it’s also acquiring companies, or if it’s also going in under the umbrella of another company that can really promise us that growth and get, and make the biggest difference, we’re open to all of those suggestions, but I’m just so excited about moving this technology and getting it out there.
+Itโs been, my whole career is working in drainage and storm water and wastewater networks.
+And I really see that thereโs a big difference can be made from using this technology.
+So however that happens quickest and at the biggest scale, thatโs what Iโm interested in.
+And if thatโs also taking more funding and really pushing forward further, if itโs also merging with other companies or itโs also acquiring companies, or if itโs also going in under the umbrella of another company that can really promise us that growth and get, and make the biggest difference, weโre open to all of those suggestions, but Iโm just so excited about moving this technology and getting it out there.

 Antoine Walter:

-So you’re following the mission while you believe in what you’re doing.
-So I think that’s a good combo.
+So youโre following the mission while you believe in what youโre doing.
+So I think thatโs a good combo.
 Makes about sense.
 Brian, would I propose you is to switch to a rapid fire questions?
-That’s okay for you.
+Thatโs okay for you.
 Yep.
 Perfect.

 Rapid fire questions.